Asswinr/Asswinr/README.md

-- 👋 Hi, I’m @Asswinr
+- 👋 Hi, I’m R Asswin
 - 👀 I’m interested in learning python and creating new programs
-- 🌱 I’m currently learning only python
+- 🌱 I’m currently learning python, HTML, CSS, JAVA
 - 💞️ I’m looking to collaborate on small level programs to improve my skills
-- 📫 How to reach me ....(-_-).
+- 📫 How to reach me asswin333@gmail.com.

 <!---
 Asswinr/Asswinr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.